20 DIY Squishy Crafts for Sleepovers Kids Will Love (Step-by-Step Guide)

 Steps: Cut identical oval shapes from tan or beige craft foam for the bread layers.
 Cut irregular shapes from green, red, yellow, and pink foam for the lettuce, tomato, cheese, and meat layers.
 Stack the layers in sandwich order and hot glue along the curved edges, leaving a small gap for squeezing.
 The layered foam creates a satisfying compress when squeezed from top to bottom and springs back immediately when released.
 Draw sesame seeds on the top bread layer with a brown permanent marker for a realistic finishing touch.

-Craft 10: Foam Ball Squishy
+Craft 10: Foam Ball DIY Squishy Crafts

 Foam Ball Squishy